vosaul/status.im/source/research/ulc_in_details.md

 Note left of ULC: header:\nblock announce, logsBloom,\nMerkle trees roots:\nstate, transactions, receipts
 ```

+### Validation of header "chain" for LES and ULC
+1. sanity check that the provided chain is actually ordered and linked.
+If we have a header chain of length N, for every $n_i$ and $n_{i-1}$, $i \epsilon [0; N]$, conditions should hold:
+    1.1. $n_i.Number = n_{i-1}.Number+1$
+    1.2. $n_i.ParentHash = n_{i-1}.Hash$
+2. in Ethereum Yellow Paper section 4.3.4.
+"Block Header Validity"[\[2\]][2]
+    2.1.
+The length of $n_i.Extra < 32 bytes$
+    2.2.
+Checks block timestamp:
+        2.2.1.
+It shouldn't be from future more than 15 secs
+        2.2.2. $n_i.Time > n_{i-1}.Time$
+    2.3. verify the block's difficulty based in it's timestamp and parent's difficulty: $n_i.Difficulty = expectedDifficulty(n_i)$
+    2.4. $n_i.gasLimit$ shouldn't overflow `2^63-1`
+    2.5. $n_i.gasUsed <= n_i.gasLimit$
+    2.6. checks gas limit:
+        2.6.1. should be more than MinGasLimit: $n_i.gasLimit >= 5000$
+        2.6.2. the change of $n_i$ gas should be bounded: $|parent.GasLimit - header.GasLimit| < parent.GasLimit / 1024$
+    2.7. validate hard forks special fields, eg. every $n_i \epsilon [DAOForkBlock; DAOForkBlock+10]$ should have special value in `ExtraData` field
+    2.8.
+Verify a seal securing the block

+#### Verify a seal of a block
+The main improvement of ULC is that a client doesn't need to verify the seal of a block and can skip this step at all.

+As it said the Ethereum code `light` (actually `fast` and `light`) client has `slow-but-light PoW verification`, but `full` has `fast-but-heavy`.
+The main difference is about that `full` client generates all the data needed to verify all block in an epoch, but light client calculates many values on-the-fly.

+The algorithm in details can be found in [Ethereum wiki](https://github.com/ethereum/wiki/wiki/Ethash).

+The verification has 2 steps: init caches and verify.
+Let's describe them in details.

+##### Init step
+_All numbers below are given for the Epoch 232 (a current epoch at 12 Nov 2018)_
+_Some parts of this step can be run in parallel._
+_All numbers and the algorithm steps are from [geth code](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L239)_

+It runs once per epoch: `epochLength = 30000 blocks ~ each 3.5 days = twice per week`

+It needs to generate a verification matrix of pseudo-random values (it called `cache`).

+Calculate seedHash in `epochNumber steps = 232 sha3 operations`
+Calculate the initial cache in:  `cacheSize/64 steps = 51641792/64 = 806900 sha3 operations`. `CacheSize` can be taken from [table `cacheSizes`](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/algorithm.go#L821), for `epoch=232` it equals `51641792`.

+At the end of the day $O_{cpu}(initStep)= N*O(sha3)$, where N is a current block number.

+For example, for epoch 232 (a current epoch at 12 Nov 2018) $O_{cpu}(initStep) = O_{cpu}(seedHash)+O_{cpu}(initCahce) = 807133*O(sha3)$

+This is theoretical lower bound.
+[Ethash article](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale) mentioned that "a light client should be able to become fully operational and able to verify blocks within 40 seconds in Javascript".

+##### Verify step
+Light mode seal verification doesn't store the entire dataset for block verification, but generates nessusary items on the fly.
+For a single block it runs `hashimotoLight` algorythm that takes:

+$generateDatasetItem = (2*sha3 + 512*fnv)$

+_More details about FNV32-1 hash function can be found [here](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function)._

+$hashimotoLight = loopAccesses*mixBytes/hashBytes * (generateDatasetItem + fnvHash)$
+$hashimotoLight = 64*128/64 *(generateDatasetItem + fnv)$
+$hashimotoLight = 128*(generateDatasetItem + fnv)$
+$hashimotoLight = 256 sha3 + 65664 fnv$

+This is the difference between ULC and LES clients for each block.
+As far as each CHT is generated once per 32767 blocks the total difference will be in $[1; 32767] * Cost(hashimotoLight) = [256*O(sha3) + 65664*O(fnv) ; 8.388.352*O(sha3) + 2.151.612.288*O(fnv)]$.
+The growth is linear.

+This is theoretical lower bound.
+As it said in [Ethash article](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale) for a single block verification step should take `'0.1 seconds in Python'` in practice it takes `~200ms` in golang Geth code.

+## LES vs ULC
+So ULC saves `807133*O(sha3)` at init stage that happens each epoch and [256*O(sha3) + 65664*O(fnv) ; 8.388.352*O(sha3) + 2.151.612.288*O(fnv)] for each block while syncing.
+As far as difficulty of a block verification grows linear, the total difficulty of syncing N block grows as $N^2$.

 ## ULC in Roles
 ### Trusted LES servers
-Trusted LES servers are needed only to send announces (block hash, td, number) to LES(ULC) clients.
+Trusted LES servers are needed only to send announces (block hash, TD, number) to LES(ULC) clients.
 All announces should be signed.
-Trusted servers don't know anything about were they choosen as trusted or not by any client.
+Trusted servers don't know anything about were they chosen as trusted or not by any client.
 Can be started with `onlyAnnounce` flag, that switches LES server to the mode "only send announces to my peers, do not process any other requests".

 ### LES servers (untrusted)
-LES servers - usual LES servers, a header chain is synchronized with them.
+LES servers - usual LES servers, a header chain is synchronised with them.
 Helps to prevent attacks on trusted servers.

 ### ULC client
-1. has some CHT root at the start; has a CHTs "chain", that can be syncked from LES servers; CHT chain allows to request any historical information (block, transaction, receipt) from LES server
+1. has some CHT root at the start; has a CHTs "chain", that can be synced from LES servers; CHT chain allows to request any historical information (block, transaction, receipt) from LES server
 2. trusts to announces, that receives from N Trusted LES servers.
 Announces should be signed by Trusted LES servers.
-It should be at least M identical announces to trust to.
+It should be at least M identical announces to trust.
 3. Asks for announces with the biggest TD
 4. ULC client starts CHT sync before syncing header chain.
 ULC client requests newer CHTs from LES servers.
-5. requests headers from untrusted LES server, starting from `the highest block known to latest CHT + 1` up to latest block number known from trusted announce
+5. requests headers from untrusted LES server, starting from `the highest block is known to latest CHT + 1` up to latest block number known from trusted announce
 6. ULC client validates:
 6.1. announces checking are there M the same announces from N received from Trusted LES servers
-6.2. doesn't validates CHT, if we get incorrect CHT it'll be clear later after receiving block headers.
+6.2. doesn't validate CHT, if we get incorrect CHT, it'll be clear later after receiving block headers.
-6.3. validates headers as usual LES client except of [VerifySeal](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L491).
-ULC doen't run `VerifySeal` at all.
+6.3. validates headers, as usual, LES client except [VerifySeal](https://github.com/ethereum/go-ethereum/blob/master/consensus/ethash/consensus.go#L491).
+ULC doesn't run `VerifySeal` at all.

 ## ULC client resources
 ### Network